eclipsesource/tabris-js/doc/layout.md

 Defines the vertical position of the widget relative to the parent's center.
 Accepted values:

-- *offset*: the distance of this widget's vertical center line from the parent's vertical center
+- *offset*: the distance of this widget's vertical center line from the parent's vertical center in device independent pixel

 This property cannot be used in combination with either of `top`, `bottom`, and `baseline`.